mlochbaum/rhsort/README.md

 # Robin Hood Sort: the algorithm for uniform data

-Robin Hood Sort is a stable integer sorting algorithm that achieves performance several times better than the state of the art on uniformly random arrays, with worst-case performance similar to a hybrid merge sort.
+Robin Hood Sort is a stable numeric sorting algorithm that achieves performance several times better than the state of the art on uniformly random arrays, with worst-case performance similar to a hybrid merge sort.

     Best     Average        Worst       Memory      Stable      Deterministic
     n        n log log n    n log n     n           Yes         Yes

-The version given here is not well-tested, is only written for 4-byte integers, and will definitely fail on arrays containing the maximum possible integer.
+The version given here is not well-tested, is only written for 4-byte integers, and will definitely fail on arrays containing both the minimum and maximum possible integer.
 Please don't use it directly.
 The main purpose of this repository is to show the radix sort people that a great benchmark on random data doesn't mean much.
 The main purpose of Robin Hood sort is to be used as a possible base case in quicksort algorithms like fluxsort and pdqsort, in order to take advantage of ranges where a uniform distribution seems likely and beat those radix sorts once and for all.

 Compared below are merge sort [quadsort](https://github.com/scandum/quadsort), top-of-the-line hybrid quicksorts [pdqsort](https://github.com/orlp/pdqsort) and [fluxsort](https://github.com/scandum/fluxsort), and radix sorts [wolfsort](https://github.com/scandum/wolfsort) (also a bit of a hybrid) and [ska_sort](https://probablydance.com/2017/01/17/faster-sorting-algorithm-part-2/).
 If you're wondering, Timsort is no good with integer arrays like this, and single-core IPS⁴o loses to the quicksorts on random data.
 Run on your machine with `$ ./wolfbench.sh` to download the sorts and build, then `$ ./runwolfbench` to perform the benchmark.